 GWH Investors Have Opportunity to Lead ESS Tech, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).
+BENSALEM, Pa., Feb.
+21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).

 Class Period: August 11, 2022 – December 7, 2022